Frequently Asked Questions

 Do you have a female provider?

-Yes, UMC has a female PA available on a full-time basis.
+Yes, UMC has several female PAs available on a full-time basis.
 We recommend making an appointment.

 What are your sources of funding?